prismicio-community/optimized-dev-bubble-pop/README.md

 ## Stepped Solutions

-If you get lost, you can find inside `steppedSolutions` the state of the application at the beginning of each section of the tutorial (e.g. `03-factoryDisplay` represents the application state at the beginning of the _Factory Display_ section).
+If you get lost, you can find inside `steppedSolutions` the state of the application at the beginning of each section of the tutorial (e.g. `03-stores` represents the application state at the beginning of the _Stores_ section).

 ## License